Serious Sweets: Sauternes Wine Guide

 Taste of Sauternes

 Expect Sauternes to exhibit intense notes of honeyed apricot, butterscotch, caramel, coconut, mango, ginger, marmalade, and citrus themes, along with tropical fruit, honeysuckle, and toasted baking spices.
 By the way, Sauternes qualifies as a very sweet wine, with anywhere from 120–220 g/L of residual sugar (for comparison’s sake, coke has 113 g/L).

 Sauternes and Barsac wines carry considerable Sémillon in their blends.
 This is because Sémillon’s thin-skinned structure makes it an easy target for noble rot.
 Sauvignon Blanc contributes a generous dose of acidity, balancing out the lower acidity of Sémillon.
 The more rare Muscadelle may also make its way into the region’s sweet wine blends and is noted for its floral character.

 Sauternes Food Pairing

-While Sauternes is great as dessert when sipped all by itself, there are a number of tasty pairings that will stretch the glass a bit more.
+While Sauternes is great as a dessert when sipped all by itself, several tasty pairings will stretch the glass a bit more.
 Consider cheesecake of all kinds (sans chocolate), almond tart, lemon tart, meringues, and custards.
-That said, Sauternes really shines alongside something more savory such as Roquefort or Livarot cheese and foie gras or terrine with caramelized onions.
+That said, Sauternes shines alongside something more savory such as Roquefort or Livarot cheese and foie gras or terrine with caramelized onions.
 A savory pairing will highlight the wine while creating a beautiful balance on your tongue.
 We’ve also been recommended herb-roasted poultry or spicy Asian fare–where the sweet tames the heat.

 The Sauternais Region